-There is an 8-pin RJ-45 socket located below the XFP connector on the PCIe bracket.
-This is available for connection to an external time synchronization source.
+There is also an 8-pin RJ45 socket located beside the XFP connector which is available for connection to an external time synchronization source.

-Caution: Never connect an Ethernet network or telephone line to the RJ-45 sockets.
+Caution: Never connect an Ethernet network or telephone line to the RJ45 socket.

 Pluggable Optical Transceivers